 Dave and Klaus – a local furniture designer and master craftsman

 Continue as Three Victors LLC

 Klaus creates a new style with spline joinery in cherry and walnut

-His sturdy Pub board gets placed in about a dozen local pubs
+His sturdy Pub board gets placed in half a dozen local pubs

 Pichenotte tournaments held in Santa Fe and Albuquerque